tidev/karma-titanium-launcher/README.md

 > ⚠️ Currently, only testing CommonJS modules is supported.
 Support for testing Titanium apps and native modules will follow shortly.

+> ⚠️ Due to issues in our iOS runtime, unit testing with Karma is currently not possible.
+But don't worry, we alredy adressed those issues and you can enable your iOS custom launchers once 7.5.0 is out!

 ### Configuring this launcher

 To configure this launcher you have to create `customLaunchers` and set them in the `browsers` option in your Karma configuration.